Insights / Rubric

 Brand in Culture

-Nostalgia / packaging / symbolic codes
+Nostalgia / packaging / familiarity

 Read the article